-To create ISO symbolic links, select the Import ISOs by symbolically linking to existing ISO files on disk import method and then press the Import button to begin the import process.
+To create ISO symbolic links, select the Symbolically link to existing ISO file on disk import method and then press the OK button to begin the import process.
 A file selection dialog similar to the following dialog will be displayed.